 Step 3: Build up the paver base by adding between 1-2” and level it throughout the procedure.

-Step 4: Install the vapour barrier on top of a paver patio or grass after building up the paver base.
-The vapour barrier is not required if constructing on a concrete slab.
+Step 4: Install the vapor barrier on top of a paver patio or grass after building up the paver base.
+The vapor barrier is not required if constructing on a concrete slab.